 Bet and game restrictions are the most difficult part to incorporate into your strategy.
 You are basically looking for answers to such questions as:

 "If I start with $100 and spin $5 on Starburst, what is my chance to convert the bonus?
-What will be the average amount which I reach it or when I meet WR?"
+What will be the average amount which I reach when I meet WR?"

 It’s a very difficult question to answer.
 In fact not one to ultimately answer here and now… but when CasinoGuru grows its audience we’ll look at creating an online simulator ;-).